amyrhoda/deep-thoughts/_posts/2021-11-11-lost-serenity.md

 According to Goodreads, I read that in 2014, which means I've been thinking about values for seven years.
 They are as follows:

 - Respect / Love
-- Cameraderie / Community / Connection
+- Camaraderie / Community / Connection
 - Adventure / Challenge
 - Serenity
 - Independence / Agency